aahsnr-configs/gentoo-setup/setup_scripts/00TODOs.md

 # HYPRLAND DE
 - [-] Use nisefere as base https://github.com/Nisfeight8/Nisfere and add weather widget from https://github.com/rubiin/HyDePanel
 - [ ] Install Ianny as an ebuild using uwsm ebuild
+- [ ] Setup a way to view my keybindings for all my programs in a floating window like awesome window manager using rofi.
+The scripts are written in python
 - [x] Install and configure anyrun from my NixOS setup
 - [ ] Ask chatgpt to create a lo of modules.
 First ask to create macOS-like using  waybar that autohides and only comes on mouse hover
 - [x] Get Inspiractions from awesome-rices github-repo and whatsappm list repos
 - [ ] Use linkfrg dotfiles animations
-- [ ] Consider specific parts from configs jakoolit and end-d4]
+- [ ] Consider specific parts from configs jakoolit and end-d4
 - [ ] Make browser pop-ups floating by identifying their class using `hyprctl clients | grep -i class`
 - [ ] When setting up waybar, consider adding grouped-items following https://itsfoss.com/waybar-grouped-items/
 - [ ] Install hyprls using go ebuild